Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Entropy change for a first-order FM-PM transition induced by giant an Hove singularity: the case of fcc lattice

-Now we see the reasons for the unusual behavior of $\Delta S$ in Fig.~\ref{fig:T_vs_n}: the entropy of the paramagnetic phase decreases when the magnetic field is applied (excepting for $T$ in a close vicinity of~$T^\ast_0$), while the entropy of the ferromagnetic phase increases, it is directly related to a decrease in magnetization when applying the magnetic field (see Fig.~\ref{fig:T_vs_m,a_and_b}) and impact of giant van Hove singularity of~the density~of~states.
+Now we see the reasons for the behavior of $\Delta S$ in Fig.~\ref{fig:T_vs_n}: the entropy of the paramagnetic phase decreases when the magnetic field is applied (excepting for $T$ in a close vicinity of~$T_{\rm TCP}$), while the entropy of the ferromagnetic phase increases, it is directly related with negative phase susceptibility of FM phase and impact of giant van Hove singularity of~the density~of~states.

-Thus, in the presence of a first-order phase transition sample-averaged inverse MCE effect can take place: when the magnetic field is applied, the FM-phase part of the sample is disordered and its entropy increases.
-There are two reasons for this: the presence of phase separation, which generally results in the sum of two phase contributions to $\Delta S$, one of which is negative and the other is positive (the latter corresponds to inverse MCE); the second is the influence of giant van Hove singularity $\rho (\varepsilon) $, leading to the inverse sign $\Delta S $ already for the paramagnetic phase.
+For the considered case of giant van Hove singularity at the band bottom positioned in the vicinity of Fermi level, first-order phase transition FM-PM forces the electronic phase separation.
+The latter one leads to inverse MCE effect for the FM phase part of the sample.
+Since the FM part of the sample becomes more disordered, when magnetic field is applied, then its entropy increases.
+There is another one important point connected to the presence of giant van Hove singularity at the band bottom.
+When temperature increases towards $T_{\rm TCP}$ the Fermi energy of the minority subband moves away from the giant van Hove singularity which results in change of the $\Delta S_{\rm FM}$ sign (see Figs.~\ref{fig:T_vs_m,a_and_b} and \ref{fig:PS_curves_m_Ef}).